Aventures in HellwQrld Presents: Rains Explains Blackjack

 But today, someone made a mention about how they'd love to hear me just talk about casino games and how they work.

-And I said, Well, I can do that because that's what my life is.
+And I said, well, I can do that because that's what my life is.

-I work at Casino.
+I work at a casino.

 I've been in casinos for like 20 years now.